nickjbrowning/cscs-docs/docs/alps/storage.md

 The VAST storage is smaller capacity system that is designed for use as [Home][ref-storage-home] folders.

 !!! todo
-    small text explaining what Iopsstor is designed to be used for.
+    small text explaining what VAST is designed to be used for.